c2is/BigfootCoreBundle/README.md

 ### BigfootFile annotation :
 BigfootFile uses symfony's file upload system with its 2 properties for one file.

 **@Bigfoot\Bundle\CoreBundle\Annotation\Bigfoot\File** : apply this annotation on the property that represents the form field.
-Use its *filePathProperty filePathProperty* option (required) to connect the other property.
+Use its *filePathProperty* option (required) to connect the other property.

-Doon't forget to create an "updated" field, and to update before flushing with a PreFlush listener.
-Otherwise the ffile won't update if you don't change anything else in the form.
+Don't forget to create an "updated" field, and to update it before flushing with a PreFlush listener.
+Otherwise the file won't update if you don't change anything else in the form.

 Exemple :